 Lancaster City Council is working with Lancaster & Morecambe College to offer FREE bookkeeping courses to SMEs and self-employed workers across the Lancaster District, funded by the Leading Lancashire project.
 Upon completion, Lancaster City Council will contribute up to £300 towards a maximum one-year subscription to a recognised accounting software package - for example Quickbooks or Xero - for micro businesses, social enterprises and charities based in the Lancaster District

 - Find out more about the support we've been providing to local businesses

 - Government support is available for businesses and the self-employed, including Self Employed Income Support.

-- Please see our main Coronavirus section for information on health and safety and safely reopening your business during the pandemic
+- Please see our main Coronavirus section for information on health and safety and safely operating your business during the pandemic

 - For support with business resilience and recovery, view our Coronavirus Business Recovery Toolkit (PDF)